 5 EASY STEPS:

-2. Treat lice infestation if found and remove any nits if lice are found (nits can hatch later and cause reinfestation)
+2. Treat the lice infestation if found and remove any nits. (remaining nits can hatch and cause reinfestation)

-4. Check family member's heads and treat if indicated.
+4. Check family member's hair and treat if indicated.

-5. Retreat affected family members in 7-10 days (per manufacurer's recommendation) in the event nits have hatched.
+5. Retreat affected family members in 7-10 days (per manufacturers' recommendation) in the event any remaining nits have hatched.